Du Val curves and the pointed Brill-Noether Theorem: Brill-Noether general two-pointed curves via elliptic surfaces

-The Du Val curves considered in \cite{ABFS} and in Section \ref{sect1} of this paper are known to lie in the closure in $\cM_g$ of the locus of curves of genus $g$ lying on a $K3$ surface.
+\begin{rem} The Du Val curves considered in \cite{ABFS} and in Section \ref{sect1} of this paper are known to lie in the closure in $\cM_g$ of the locus of curves of genus $g$ lying on a $K3$ surface.
 Algebraic surfaces $\overline{S}\subset \PP^g$ having canonical hyperplane sections have been classified by Epema \cite{MR753823}.
 All such surfaces are potentially limits in $\PP^g$ of smooth polarized $K3$ surfaces of degree $2g-2$.
 A criterion for when such surfaces smooth to $K3$ surfaces is given in \cite{ABS-W} Corollary~26.
 Du Val surfaces, as well as the decomposable elliptic ruled surfaces considered in Theorem~\ref{main3}, are minimal models of corresponding instances of such objects, see \cite{MR753823}, as well as \cite{ABS-W} Proposition 29.
+It is natural to ask whether there are explicit examples of Brill-Noether general pointed curves, other than those which are limits of curves on $K3$ surfaces. \end{rem}